nikola-lazic/SolidWorks-Macros/README.md

 # **SolidWorks Macros**
 ![SolidWorks Logo](/img/Solidworks-Logo.png)
 </br>This is a small collection of SolidWorks Macros that I wrote a long time ago for my father.
-Please, note that comments are written on Serbian language, but you can easily translate them if necessary.
+Please, note that comments are written in Serbian language, but you can easily translate them if necessary.

 ## **Table of Contents**
 - [Custom Property Builder](#custom-property-builder)